junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Bobby," Dean says, slow, voice hoarse.
 He looks at them, one at a time.
 "Ellen, Jo, Ash."

 He doesn't even know all those other old hunters' names, some of them might even have passed before he's old enough for beer from Roadhouse, other names jump out from his childhood memory.
 "Caleb, Pastor Jim..."
 His voice chokes.
-He hasn't seen many of them for more than ten years now.
+He hasn't seen many of them for more than ten or even twenty years now.

-Cas puts a gentle hand on his shoulder, steadying him.
+Cas puts a gentle hand on his shoulder, grounding him.

 "How?"
 Sam asks, in a similar choked voice, swallowing hard.